Fraasi/PDTapp/README.md

   - [x] promises promises...
   - [x] put gigs in app state so need only load once
 - [ ] **Notebook page**
-  - [ ] similar to vivaldi extension, but modulerize to have more than one & editable title to each
-  - [ ] draggable?
   - [ ] put to store to keep notes between launches
-  - [ ] new note button
   - [ ] menu button with dropdown noteslist
 - [x] **Settings page**
 - [x] **Main.js + other**